What Is the Best Day of the Week to…

 Airlines spell out their business strategy in terms of how they expect customers to act.
 To profile and predict the behavior of consumers who purchase tickets, millions of dollars are invested in research.

-Who are these Airline segmented customers?
+Who are these air travel segmented customers?

-Leisure consumers are well-known: they prepare for their vacation in advance, they are more price-conscious, and pay for their own tickets.
+Leisure consumers are well-known: they prepare for their vacation in advance, are more price-conscious, and pay for their own tickets.

 They are more elastic, meaning that price decreases can attract them.